 Another mistake is forgetting enharmonic equivalents.
 F-sharp major (6 sharps) and G-flat major (6 flats) sound identical but are notated differently.
 B major (5 sharps) and C-flat major (7 flats) are another pair.
 Knowing these equivalencies prevents confusion when you encounter unusual key signatures.

-Most students can memorize all major key signatures within one to two weeks of daily practice.
-Add another week for confident recall of relative minors.
-The investment is small, and the payoff lasts your entire musical life.
+Most students reach confident recall of all 15 major key signatures within one to two weeks of daily 10-minute practice.
+Add another week for relative minors.
+The investment is small relative to the payoff — instant key recognition saves time on every piece you ever read.

 PRACTICE WHAT YOU LEARNED